Victor, Fong, Lisa, and Nik discuss the shoulder straps on the Luminary 14.

 Concurrent with the redesign of the Luminary was the development of a new, larger Luminary—the Luminary 14.
 Its shoulder straps and over-all height are intended to better fit taller and/or broader folks, and its padded back compartment can fit up to a 13” laptop.
 The Luminary 14 can hold noticeably more than the original Luminary (henceforth to be known as the Luminary 10), yet is still quite a modest sized pack.
 (For those paying close attention: we re-measured the volume of the original Luminary when we were measuring this new size, and the original came in at a perfect 10 liters.
 Both were measured using our new volume measurement protocol, so we feel very confident abut these numbers — more on that some other time….).

 Both the Luminary 10 and Luminary 14 are in the final stages of their creation: pattern adjustments are being made and Tom is working with Lisa, Fong, and Nik to ensure both bags are efficiently manufacturable.
-We expect the new Luminaries will be available for order sometime between July and September 2018.
+We expect the new Luminaries will be available for order sometime soon-ish (emphasis on the ish).

 To be notified when the Luminary 14 is available for order, subscribe to our general mailing list or to our blog posts (that sign-up box is on the right).